isaacev/jdial-trace-server/README.md

 Send the following HTTP POST request to the `/trace` endpoint at the EC2 server's DNS address:

-*If you're trying to copy & paste this HTTP request, be sure to edit the payload so that the JSON blob is all on a sigle line.*
+*If you're trying to copy & paste this HTTP request, be sure to edit the payload so that the JSON blob is all on a single line.*

 ```
 POST /trace HTTP/1.1